 You can insert a compatible hard drive (HDD) in multiple UniFi products, such as the UniFi Dream Machine Pro (UDM Pro), UniFi Protect Network Video Recorder (UNVR), and Cloud Key Gen2 Plus (UCK Gen2 Plus).

-This article describes how to determine if your HDD is compatible with these UniFi products, how to install an HDD in an UniFi device, and how to swap HDDs.
+This article describes how to determine if your HDD is compatible with these UniFi products, how to install an HDD in a UniFi device, and how to swap HDDs.

 Note: If you have questions about a particular hard drive or need help choosing a hard drive, please reach out to the Ubiquiti Community members for insights and recommendations.